-Guidelines Section Number and Title (DWR 2003) Guidelines Direction Relevant WSA Section and Response for its consideration of the proposed project.
-The lead agency "shall determine, based on the entire record, whether projected water supplies will be sufficient to satisfy the demands of the project, in addition to existing and planned future uses." agency will approve or disapprove a project based on a number of factors, including but not limited to the water supply assessment.
+Guidelines Section Number and Title (DWR 2003) Guidelines Direction Relevant WSA Section and Response Section 7 (page 35).
+If the projected supply is determined to be insufficient.
+Does the assessment conclude that supply is "sufficient"?
+If no, continue.
+WSA Section 5 It is reasonably anticipated that sufficient water supplies are available for the project.
+Section 8 (page 38).
+Final SB 610 assessment actions by lead agencies.
+The lead agency shall review the WSA and must decide whether additional water supply information is needed for its consideration of the proposed project.
+The lead agency "shall determine, based on the entire record, whether projected water supplies will be sufficient to satisfy the demands of the project, in addition to existing and planned future uses."
+The WSA for the project will be included as part of the Draft EIR for the project.
+Per SB 610, the lead agency will approve or disapprove a project based on a number of factors, including but not limited to the water supply assessment.